syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Data-Binding.md

 ### OData V4

 The OData v4 is an improved version of OData protocols and the DataManager can also retrieve and consume OData v4 services.
-For more details on OData v4 Services, refer to the [odata documentation](http://www.odata.org/documentation/).
+For more details on OData v4 Services, refer to the [OData documentation](http://www.odata.org/documentation/).

 You can refer to the following code example for consuming OData v4 services and bind the result to the Grid.
 In the the following code, crossDomain is enabled to make cross domain request.